centreon/centreon-documentation/cloud/graph-views/map-web-access.md

 ## Privileges on a map

 Ensure users are well organized in access groups.
 This will facilitate the granting of privileges according to those groups.

-### Managing users in access groups
-Users must belong to the right group to get access to specific maps.
-Use the [Creating an access group](../administration/access-control-lists.md#creating-an-access-group) procedure to manage users in access groups.

 ### Granting privileges on a map
 Privileges are granted when you perform the action of sharing a map.
 At map level, you can specify which access group is allowed to access that map, with specific privileges as well.